 - Growing international population, particularly in technology and business sectors

-- More integrated diversity rather than concentrated ethnic enclaves
+- More integrated diversity rather than concentrated ethnic communities

 Safety & Crime Rates